My Role R&A, Product Strategy, UI/UX Design, GTM

 - Digging deep into each part of the experience.

-- Receive feedback faster.
+- Receiving feedback faster.

-💡 Focus group sessions These allow us to assess the requirements as a team, and address issues of async communication and collaboration
+These allow us to assess the requirements as a team, and address issues of async communication and collaboration

 👁 For the scope of this case study, I will focus on the zero-to-one project, which includes → Uploading and reviewing an invoice, and making it ready for payment → Viewing Vendor Payments from the dashboard. → Open Details and take actions depending on the status, as well as accessing payout details and contact cards. → Expanding base entities to include app meta-information I also worked on discovery, onboarding, platform changes and communication emails which I’ve kept out of scope for this case study.
 Since 2020, there have been multiple other projects which were built on this base layer.